This program is open to all students, regardless of location. For cost information, please see budget sheet.

 As this is an immersion experience, the English language skills of host families will vary.
 We will do our best to place students with no Spanish skills in a home where the host has some English skills.

 Students will be transported to and from school by their host families.
-Students may be responsible for some transportation costs (ex. taxi fare from excursions).
+Students may be responsible for some transportation costs (ex. taxi fare from excursions and personal exploration).